'Meticulous planning, domestic knowledge & global expertise' - How CFG India CEO Damian Willoughby helped concoct Mumbai City FC's ISL success! | Goal.com

 However, translating this into action while a pandemic raged across the world required terrific co-ordination and effort between Willoughby and his team.
 Willoughby was stuck in Singapore but was constantly in touch with those in Mumbai and the global team which was in Manchester to ensure the squad was in perfect condition ahead of the ISL.
 And at a time when there was no scope for meaningful pre-season, the efforts of the management to ensure the team was in good shape were commendable.

 "We tried to give the football operation the best possible environment we possibly could.
-We relied on the expertise of our colleagues in global football.
+We relied on the expertise and guidance of our colleagues in global football.
 With Brian Marwood (MD at CFG, Global Football) and Matthew Rea (Head of Football Services Delivery, CFG), we were able to create close-season plans and made sure the players came into pre-season in the best possible condition.
 We made sure that the environment here in our camp in the hotel is as comfortable as possible.
-The players had all the necessary equipment to remain sharp and fit through the quarantine period and then coming into pre-season.
+The players had all the necessary equipment to remain sharp and fit through the quarantine period and then coming into pre-season raring to go.

 "We looked at the training facility which was provided by the league and wanted that to be the best possible setup that it could be in terms of proximity to our hotel.
-The surface and quality had to be as per our coaching staff's proposal and we always had the support of our colleagues.
-The goal and objective for us were to give Sergio all the support he needed making sure the players had everything.
+The surface and quality had to be as per our coaching staff's requirements and we always had the support of our colleagues.
+The goal and objective for us were to give Sergio all the support he needed in making sure the players had everything to prepare and perform.
 Their stay in Goa was comfortable and ultimately focus on one thing in terms of improving every day on the training pitch and performing in games.

 "It is a huge testament to the character of the squad and staff that they were able to do that.
 We are a close-knit group on the pitch and we also live as a family off the pitch."